Ultimate Guide to visiting Shkoder Lake in Albania

 Things to do at Shkoder Lake

-Althought Lake Schkoder can techinically be visited in half a day, I would suggest carving out a full day trip for this day, this will allow you time to get to the lake, do a boat tour and also visit and do other activities in and around Shkoder city and Lake Shkoder noted below.
+Althought Lake Shkoder can techinically be visited in half a day, I would suggest carving out a full day trip for this day, this will allow you time to get to the lake, do a boat tour and also visit and do other activities in and around Shkoder city and Lake Shkoder noted below.

 2. Visit the Medieval Kom Monastery